Estimated reading time: 20 minutes

 All I want is for things to be easy; I know letting things go for the last few months will bite me in the butt one of these days.

-However, I am secure knowing I have savings for things like this.
+However, I am secure knowing I have savings for such things.

 I’m lucky to have quite a bit more time off until I return to work, though some days, I dream of returning to work so I don’t have to deal with the baby as much.

-He’s so cute and such a happy baby when he’s awake; the anxiety comes up when I have to put him down for a nap or bedtime when he cries.
+He’s so cute and a happy baby when he’s awake; the anxiety comes up when I have to put him down for a nap or bedtime, as he cries.

 However, I know this won’t last forever, but I’m ready for this phase of his life to be over.